gzoller/ScalaJack/benchmark/README.md

 parsing techniques; basically fortified editions of a simple JSON parser.
 ZIO-Json's impressive read performance wasn't achieved by any one thing, but rather a collection of well- applied techniques, including *not* using an intermediate AST.
-So naturally I incorporated some of ZIO-Json's approach (and a bit of their code), stripped, refitted, and adapted to ScalaJack, and read performance jumped to 633K.
+So naturally I incorporated some of ZIO-Json's approach (and a bit of their code) for JSON reading, stripped, refitted, and adapted to ScalaJack, and read performance jumped to 633K.
 Nice!

 Jsoniter, it turns out, achieves its neck-breaking speed by going deep--very deep.
 They use a lot of low level byte arrays and bitwise operators, much as you'd expect in a C program,